bcgov/digital_marketplace/docs/onboarding.md

 ## Shared Overview

-The shared code implements types and helper functions that used by both the front-end and back-end applications.
+The shared code implements types and helper functions that are used by both the front-end and back-end applications.
 In some cases, this is so we can stay DRY and abstract common logic.
 In other cases, shared modules (like the "resource" modules) act as a type-safe "contract" between the back-end and front-end, using the compiler to ensure each application is encoding/decoding the same values over a network connection.

 ## Other Considersations